 1. We provide access to ingredient information for made-to-order* items. *Made-to-order - Meals that are prepared on request and to your specification in the dining hall.
 Examples include a sandwich station, omelet station, burrito station, etc.

 All made-to-order stations have ingredient information available upon request.

-We have dietitians available to answer any questions about ingredient information in our all-you-care-to-eat dining centers.
-Our staff is willing to provide a fresh menu item that has not been at risk of cross contact.
+Registered Dietitians are available to answer any questions about ingredient information in our all-you-care-to-eat dining centers.
+Our staff can provide a fresh menu item that has not been at risk of cross contact upon request.

 2. We provide access to ingredient information for self-serve* items. *Self-serve - Meals that are served buffet-style in a dining hall.
 These are typically high risk for cross-contact and are best avoided by diners with food allergies.

 All self-serve areas have ingredient information available upon request.